 Hybrid electric vehicles are powered by an internal combustion engine and an electric motor, which uses energy stored in batteries.
 A hybrid electric vehicle cannot be plugged in to charge the battery.
 Instead, the battery is charged through regenerative braking and by the internal combustion engine.
-The extra power provided by the electric motor allows for a smaller engine.
-Additionally, the battery can power auxiliary loads like sound systems and headlights and reduce engine idling when stopped.
+The extra power provided by the electric motor can potentially allow for a smaller engine.
+The battery can also power auxiliary loads like sound systems and headlights, and reduce engine idling when stopped.
 Together, these features result in better fuel economy without sacrificing performance.
 Learn more about hybrid electric vehicles.

 Key Components of a Hybrid Electric Car